recommend-games/blog/content/posts/debiased_rankings/index.md

 {{< img src="plot_reg_age" alt="Scatter plot: a game's age vs its rating" >}}

 The points on the very left are the oldest games in our dataset, those published in 1970, whilst the ones on the right are those published in 2024.
 I've plotted games with few ratings more faintly in order to declutter the image.
 The bold red line is the line of best fit, i.e., the trend line that best describes the yearly increase in average ratings.
-This picture should look pretty familiar if you've read the [previous article]({{<ref "posts/highest_rated_year/index.md">}}), though we didn't aggregate by year but plotted every single game as an individual dot.
+This picture should look pretty familiar if you've read the [previous article]({{<ref "posts/highest_rated_year/index.md">}}), though here we plotted every single game as an individual dot instead of aggregating by year.

 That trend line has a slope of 0.03, which means that overall, a game's average rating decrease by 0.03 with every year that has passed since its release.
 Now, removing the age bias means reducing that slope to 0.
 It's as if we consider each year on its own and only care how much better or worse a game was compared to its peers released at the same time.
 I hope this little animation will make things much clearer: